 Tenant Users Liability Insurance Policy, or TULIP, is an easy to use, fast method of insuring most types of events and activities taking place at various facilities and venues throughout the United States.

 The TULIP Program provides low cost general liability insurance to “third party” users of various venues and facilities for events.
 It protects both the user and the facility against claims by guests who may be injured as a result of attending an event.

 Events may range from seminars, receptions and weddings, to sporting events and concerts.
 Your premium quote is based upon the risk associated with the given event or activity, the number of days coverage is needed, the number of attendees and if there are any special requirements, such as alcohol liability, food service, etc.

 The Diocese has standard forms that must be completed when permission is given to others to use our premises.
 This form is to be filled out by the parish administrator or pastor and returned to the Facilities, Risk and Insurance Department after purchasing the Tulip event insurance policy (as stated above).

-All non-profit, religious, educational or charitable groups who would like to rent our facilities may do so using their organization’s insurance and by provide to us a certificate of insurance naming the Roman Catholic Bishop of San Jose as additional insured and meet our insurance requirements as stated on the Category 2 Outside User Agreement.
+All non-profit, religious, educational or charitable groups who would like to rent or use our facilities may do so using their organization’s insurance and by providing to us a certificate of insurance naming the Roman Catholic Bishop of San Jose as additional insured and meet our insurance requirements as stated on the Category 2 Organization/Outside User Agreement.
 This form should be filled out by the administrator or pastor/principal and returned to the Facilities, Risk and Insurance Department along with the certificate of insurance at least two weeks prior to the event.